carlos-rodriguez/carlos-rodriguez/README.md

 - 👀 I’m interested in software development
 - 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me by this media.

 <!---
 carlos-rodriguez/carlos-rodriguez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.